nabayansaha/Capital-One/README.md

 ## Awards

-Winner at the **Capital One Launchpad Hackathon 2025** 🎉 - Theme: Exploring and Building Agentic AI Solutions for Agriculture
+Built for the **Capital One Launchpad Hackathon 2025** - Theme: Exploring and Building Agentic AI Solutions for Agriculture

 ## About